calstarProjects/stellarClient/README.md

 ## Installation

 Use the setup.py file and follow the instructions to initialize the project.
+(You need python somewhere on your machine)

 ```bash
 python setup.py